GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 As these empirical black hole mass relations have large scatter, we take the error in these relations to be 0.43 dex, the quoted scatter from \citet{Vestergaard2006}, and add this in quadrature with our measurement uncertainty from the MCMC fit.\\

 \textbf{\DELS:}

-For \DELS, we find that the various scaling relations (Equations 2--4) give a black hole mass between 0.8 and $2.2\times10^9 \rm{M}_\odot$.
+For \DELS, we find that the various scaling relations (Equations \ref{eq:MBH_5100}--\ref{eq:MBH_HA}) give a black hole mass between 0.9 and $2.5\times10^9 \rm{M}_\odot$ (Table \ref{tab:BHmasses}).
 These measures are all consistent within the uncertainties.
-We note that while the \hb-5100\AA\ black hole mass estimated by the \citet{Greene2005} and \citet{Vestergaard2006} relations are similar, at 1.9 and $1.6\times10^9 \rm{M}_\odot$ respectively, the pure \hb\ black hole mass estimates are quite different between the two versions of the relation.
-The \citet{Greene2005} \hb\ relation gives a low black hole mass of $1.1\times10^9 \rm{M}_\odot$, while the \citet{Vestergaard2006} relation gives $2.2\times10^9\rm{M}_\odot$, twice as large.
+We note that while the \hb--L$_{5100\AA}$ black hole mass estimated by the \citet{Greene2005} and \citet{Vestergaard2006} relations are similar, at 2.0 and $1.7\times10^9 \rm{M}_\odot$ respectively, the pure \hb\ black hole mass estimates are quite different between the two versions of the relation.
+The \citet{Greene2005} \hb\ relation gives a low black hole mass of $1.3\times10^9 \rm{M}_\odot$, while the \citet{Vestergaard2006} relation gives $2.5\times10^9\rm{M}_\odot$, twice as large.
 This variation between the two scaling relations could be due to the brightness of this quasar, which is brighter than the quasars considered in those studies.
-We also note that the \citet{Greene2005} \ha\ black hole mass for \DELS\ is $0.8\times10^9\rm{M}_\odot$, the lowest of these estimates, yet this is consistent with the low \citet{Greene2005} \hb\ black hole mass of $1.1\times10^9\rm{M}_\odot$.
-As the pure \hb\ and \ha\ relations involve a further calibration from $L_{5100\AA}$ to $L_{\rm{H\alpha/H\beta}}$, we opt to take the average of the two $M_{\rm{BH,H\beta,5100}\AA}$ measurements as our best black hole mass estimate: $\left(1.7\substack{ +2\\-0.8}\right)\times10^9\rm{M}_\odot$.
+We also note that the \citet{Greene2005} \ha\ black hole mass for \DELS\ is $0.9\times10^9\rm{M}_\odot$, the lowest of these estimates, yet this is consistent with the other estimates within the uncertainties.
+As the pure \hb\ and \ha\ relations involve a further calibration from $L_{5100\AA}$ to $L_{\rm{H\alpha/H\beta}}$, we opt to take the average of the two $M_{\rm{BH,H\beta,5100}\AA}$ measurements as our best black hole mass estimate: $\left(1.85\substack{ +2\\-0.8}\right)\times10^9\rm{M}_\odot$.
 We reiterate that all of these black hole mass estimates are consistent with each other within the uncertainties.